 What this scene tells us is that just like many other Europeans, a lot of Swedish people left their home country for a new start in America throughout the 19th and early 20th century.
-As I learnt on my visit in July, most of these Swedish emigrants came from Småland in the South‐East of the country.
-This was mainly because the land here was very rich in stones and therefore difficult to farm.
+As I learnt on my visit in July, a lot of these Swedish emigrants came from Småland in the South-East of the country.
+This was mainly because the land here was very stony and rocky and therefore difficult to farm.

 At the House of Emigrants in Växjö, I learnt a lot of interesting facts about the Swedish emigrants.
 For example :

 - why they left Sweden

 - where they moved to in the States (Minnesota was quite a hotspot for Swedish immigrants and so were the city of Chicago, Washington State and, especially during the gold rush, California – statistically the state where most Americans with Swedish heritage live today)

 - what kind of professions they carried out in their new home country, and

 - how they shaped the American heritage with their customs and beliefs.

 The House of Emigrants in Växjö is quite small, especially when compared to the German Emigration Museum in Bremerhaven.
 Nevertheless, the exhibition in Växjö was interesting and insightful as there were a lot of panels with images and descriptions in Swedish plus English underneath.